Code-Institute-Submissions/pawoods-project2/README.md

 Incorporating multiple difficulties, SNAP! appeals to players of all ages and skill levels, from those looking for a quick and fun game to pass the time to those looking for a more challenging experience with the inclusion of an unlockable EXTREME bonus round.

-As well as being a fun or challenging player experience, SNAP! also tests mental agility, requiring quick reactions and accurate memory whilst playing against the clock.
+As well as being a fun and challenging player experience, SNAP! also tests mental agility, requiring quick reactions and accurate memory whilst playing against the clock.

 <!-- INSERT AM I RESPONSIVE IMAGE -->